AntonioTeixeiraTR/AIX_UNDER_X86/README.md

 ```
 ### Save and quit the file.
 ```
-root@host:/dir#sync;sync
+sync;sync

-root@host:/dir#halt
+halt
 ```
 ## 7 -  Boot from the disk and finish the configuration

-### You will have to choose console, languages, terminal and set root password once that is done you will have an AIX system ready to do any necessary test.
+### You will have to choose console, languages, terminal and set root password.
+Once that is done you will have an AIX system ready to do any necessary test.
 ### Here is the final Qemu line so you can boot from the disk :
 ```
 qemu-system-ppc64 -cpu POWER9 -smp 4 \